 Those beads that T’Challa wears around his wrists aren’t just for show.
 In the comics, each bead has a purpose.
 The Prime Bead, for example, contains birth and medical information about the wearer, making each of these bracelets quite unique.
 The AV Bead can create holographs that connect to Wakanda’s version of the Internet, while the Communication Bead serves as the Wakandan take on mobile phones.
-The AV Bead and Communication Bead can apparently be used in conjunction for holographic calls, as demonstrated multiple times in the film.
+When used together, the AV Bead and Communication Bead enables holographic calls, as demonstrated multiple times in the film.
 The race is on to make this a reality for consumers, with countless hologram research projects under development in both corporate and university laboratories across the globe.

 In the comics, the Kimoyo beads are connected to the Wakandan network, and they stop functioning when you leave the country.
-In the film, however, T’Challa’s sister Shuri developed enhanced beads that allowed the king to coordinate with her all the way from South Korea.
+In the film, however, T’Challa’s sister Shuri developed enhanced beads that enable him to coordinate with her all the way from South Korea.

 Black Panther’s boots weren’t made for just walking.
 With its molded soles made of Vibranium, T’Challa can survive falls from great heights, scale walls, skim across water, or even rob incoming objects of their momentum.

 Sound waves are the result of alternating pressure or density, and are transmitted when atoms vibrate through a medium.
 The Vibranium-soled boots absorb and trap these waves, effectively dampening the sound of T’Challa’s movements.
 This makes them a must for stealth missions, as they allow him to walk silently, prowling and stalking his prey like a true panther.